Yuvrajchandra/LeetCode/README.md

 ---

 [1561.
 Maximum Number of Coins You Can Get](https://leetcode.com/problems/maximum-number-of-coins-you-can-get/)
-+ To sort the vector in descending order, folloeing syntax is used-
++ To sort the vector in descending order, following syntax is used-
   ```
   sort(piles.begin(), piles.end(), greater<int>());
   ```